randomtruffles/Dominion_League/rules.md

 If you have any scheduling issues, or if your opponent does not show up for a scheduled match, please inform your moderator.

+# <a name="7"></a>7.
+Drops and Suspensions

+## <a name="7.1"></a>7.1.
+Drops

+Players may be dropped from the League during the season.
+All drops are subject to a suspension by default (see [7.2](#7.2)).

+<a name="7.1.1"></a>7.1.1.
+If you are unable to complete your League season for any reason, contact your division moderator for a voluntary drop.
+Your reason(s) for needing to drop will be considered by the moderator team when deciding whether to apply a suspension.

+<a name="7.1.2"></a>7.1.2.
+Players may be involuntarily dropped due to unresponsiveness, failure to play matches in a timely manner, or misconduct (see [3.5](#3.5)).

+## <a name="7.2"></a>7.2.
+Suspensions

+All suspensions occur, and may be waived, at the discretion of the moderator team.
+Players who are suspended may not participate in the Dominion League for the duration of their suspension.

+<a name="7.2.1"></a>7.2.1.
+Suspension durations refer to seasons after the current/active season.
+A 1 season suspension assigned during season 40 would mean that the suspended player could play again during season 42.

+<a name="7.2.2."></a>7.2.2.
+The default suspension duration for dropping out of a League season (see [7.1](#7.1)) is 2 seasons.
+In addition, players who are dropped for being unresponsive must explain their inactivity to a moderator before they may sign up for the League again.

+<a name="7.2.3"></a>7.2.3.
+Other types of misconduct (see [3.5](#3.5)) will be subject to a warning or suspension per discretion of the moderator team.